This guest blog was originally published on CUInsight.

 5. Advertise Open Staff Positions On LinkedIn

-Although LinkedIn ads tend to be a bit more expensive than other social media platforms, we recommend that Credit Unions promote job postings if they are in need of more qualified applicants.
+Although LinkedIn ads tend to be a bit more expensive than other social media platforms, we recommend that banks and credit unions promote job postings if they are in need of more qualified applicants.
 You can narrow your posts to be shown to people based on job title, years of experience, industry and age.
-All of these factors would help a CU show a job opening to just the right people.
+All of these factors would help a FI show a job opening to just the right people.